This post may contain affiliate links. Please read our disclosure policy.

 • Tomato Paste: Adds depth to the recipe.

-• Fresh herbs: I use fresh rosemary, thyme, and a bay leaf.
+• Fresh herbs: I use fresh rosemary, fresh thyme, and a bay leaf.
 The herbs just simmer in the beef gravy for a bit before fishing them out.
 I don’t like to leave them in because I find it annoying to get a big bunch in a serving!
 Feel free to leave them in if that doesn’t bother you.
+You can also replace the herbs with dried thyme, rosemary, etc.

 • Seasonings: You’ll need the obvious ones like kosher salt and black pepper, but for my recipe, I also like to add a dash of ground cinnamon and nutmeg.
 It just amps up all the other flavors.
 Instead of using flour to thicken the mixture, I use cornstarch.
 This makes the recipe gluten-free friendly as makes the sauce silky smooth!